awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 ## Notes about private offers<a name="private-offer-limitations"></a>

 When working with private offers, keep the following in mind:
-+  You can't create private offers for second party \(2P\), AMI monthly, SaaS redirect, or AMI\-based delivery using AWS CloudFormation products, or for limiting customer usage\.
++  You can't create private offers for second party, Amazon Machine Image \(AMI\) monthly, or multi\-AMI\-based delivery using AWS CloudFormation products, or for limiting customer usage\.
-+ For private offers with the flexible payment scheduler, it is possible to break upfront commitments into multiple payments over time if buyers are on invoicing terms with AWS\.
++ For private offers with the flexible payment scheduler, it is possible to break upfront payments into multiple payments over time if buyers are on invoicing terms with AWS\.
++ If the buyer account for your private offer is managed through a private marketplace, you must include both the buyer's account and the account that includes their private marketplace administrator in the offer\.

 ## Supported product types<a name="supported-products-private-offers"></a>

-Currently, AMI and SaaS products are supported for private offers\.
+AMI, container, professional services, and SaaS products are supported for private offers\.

 ### Private offers for AMI products<a name="ami-private-offers"></a>

 You can provide private offers pricing for AMI contracts\.
 The offer can be any custom duration in days, up to 3 years \(1,095 days\)\.
 License entitlements begin on the date the buyer accepts the private offer\.
 For AMI private offers with flexible payment schedules, you can set the number of instances agreed to in the contract, for the duration of the contract\.
 You can also define a custom hourly price for those same instances if the buyer uses more\.

+**Note**
+Private offers are not available for monthly billing contracts\.

+### Private offers for container products<a name="container-private-offers"></a>

+You can provide private offers pricing for container\-based product contracts\.
+The offer can be any custom duration in days, up to 3 years \(1,095 days\)\.
+License entitlements begin on the date the buyer accepts the private offer\.
+For container private offers with flexible payment schedules, you can set the number units agreed to in the contract, for the duration of the contract\.
+You can also define a custom hourly price for those same units if the buyer uses more\.

+**Note**
+Private offers are not available for monthly billing contracts\.

+### Private offers for professional services products<a name="proserv-private-offers"></a>

+All professional services product offerings are done through private offers\.
+For more information, see [Creating private offers](proserv-getting-started.md#proserv-create-offer)\.

 ### Private offers for SaaS products<a name="saas-private-offers"></a>

 SaaS private offer products can't change the pricing level for a given pricing tier based on timing\.
 For example, an offer can't charge $0\.80/hour for three months and then change pricing to $0\.60/hour thereafter for the same pricing tier\.
 For SaaS contracts, private offers don't monitor usage\.

-Buyers can manually upgrade to new contracts levels at any time, but it is up to the independent software vendor \(ISV\) to define contract tiers, enforce service limitations, and advise buyers to manually upgrade to higher contract tiers when needed\.
-The duration dimensions that appear on a SaaS contract private offer matches the durations enabled when the public product listing was created\.
-For SaaS contracts, this can be 1 month, 1 year, 2 years, and/or 3 years\.
+Buyers can manually upgrade to new contract levels at any time\.
+However, it is up to the independent software vendor \(ISV\) to define contract tiers, enforce service limitations, and advise buyers to manually upgrade to higher contract tiers when needed\.
+The contract duration of the private offer can match the public product listing, or can be a custom duration in months \(up to 60\)\.

 ## Offer submission process<a name="offer-submission-process"></a>